ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Financial Breakdown for Emory University

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of how much students can expect to shell out for Emory.
+Now, let’s do a rundown of all of the costs associated with college, to get a better idea of what is really costs to go to Emory University.

-What will the cost of attending Emory be?
+What will the cost of attending Emory University be?
 Here is a breakdown of tuition and expenses.

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.